camptocamp/backport-action/README.md

 To don't run the CI on failed backport.

-On failed backport a pullrequest is also open with the instructions to ends the backport as a comment.
+On failed backport a pull request is also open with the instructions to ends the backport as a comment.

-# Changlog
+# Changelog

 v2.0.0

 * Add support of cross project backport
-* Add support of getting informations from the label description
+* Add support of getting information from the label description